OpenRailwayMap/server-admin/README.md

 ## License

-The scripts are licensed unter GPLv2, the Ansible configuration under WTFPL.
+The scripts are licensed unter GNU General Public License v3.0 or later, the Ansible configuration under MIT License.